erbsland-dev/erbsland-lang-config-doc/doc/reference/text-name.rst

 Text Name Comparison
 --------------------

-#.  **Code-Point Comparison for Text Names:** Text names are compared based on their Unicode code points, after normalization (see :ref:`ref-text-name-normalization` for details).
-The comparison is done directly on the *code points* of the text name.
+#.  **Code-Point Comparison for Text Names:**
+    Text names are compared by evaluating their Unicode code points directly, after all escape sequences have been resolved.
+For more details on normalization, refer to :ref:`ref-text-name-normalization`.

     .. code-block:: text

         "\u{25b6}\u{fe0e}"  ==  "▶︎"

     .. important::

-        **A parser is not required to perform Unicode normalization for text name comparison.**

-        Text names may be processed as UTF-8 encoded byte-data.
-Applications are responsible for normalization or any additional checks required by their use case.
+        **Parsers are not required to perform Unicode normalization during text name comparison.** Text names can be processed directly as UTF-8 encoded byte sequences.
+It is the responsibility of the application layer to handle any additional normalization or verification as needed for the specific use case.

-#.  **Regular Names and Text Names Are Never Equal:** A regular name must never be considered equal to a text name, even if their content appears identical.
-This is because the double quotes in text names are part of the name.
+#.  **Regular Names and Text Names Are Never Equal:**
+    Regular names and text names are inherently distinct.
+Even if their content is identical, they must never be considered equal because the double quotes are part of the *text name*.

     .. code-block:: text

         "text" != text

 Features
 --------